AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

    when computing the list of units of interest (they are ignored by default), for the sole purpose of instrumenting mains.

-In addtion, for trace files produced automatically from a ``bin-file`` dump-channel, the ``--dump-filename-<>`` family of switches provides control over the name of trace files.
+In addition, for trace files produced automatically from a ``bin-file`` dump-channel, the ``--dump-filename-<>`` family of switches provides control over the name of trace files.
 See :ref:`instr-tracename` for more details on the default behavior and possibilities to alter it.